~Done the Old Way, by Hand~

 History of Gear: Rivendell /Jensen, pg.
 4 of 5, The New Rivendell workshop 2006

-"Wow!
+What's that strange wheeled tool?
+A former RMW Elf exclaimed, "Wow!
 A most memorable tool that I spent many hours guiding around the masonite templates that helped create the Bombshelter..
 I can still smell the acrid fumes of melting nylon that wafted along the path.
 If you rolled it along too quickly, the cloth wasn't cut all the way through.
 If you dallied too long, the heat would concentrate at one point and melt beyond the proper outline.
-It was a tricky and slow way to cut out a tent, but it was the best way to achieve the melted, sealed-edge philosophy that was an integral part of the Bombshelter's unique design." -- received from "Former Elf," Tim, the former manager of Rivendell tent production circa 1975....
-Shown in this recent image from Eric Hardee's shop is the original Rivendell hot cutting tool.
+It was a tricky and slow way to cut out a tent, but it was the best way to achieve the melted, sealed-edge philosophy that was an integral part of the Bombshelter's unique design." -- received from "Former Elf," Tim Shropshire, the manager of Rivendell tent production circa 1975....
+Shown in this image from Eric Hardee's shop is the original Rivendell hot cutting tool.
 This is the same tool shown in the early 70's Rivendell catalog behind it!
 This seeming antique does a great job for Eric in creating strong, ravel-free seams in his custom Jensen packs.
 So what if it looks like some strange pizza-cutter!---

-2006 and this classic old sewing machine from the original Riv. shop in Victor, Idaho is still stitching up a storm.
+In Eric's shop sits this classic old sewing machine from the original Rivendell shop in Victor, Idaho is still stitching up a storm.
 If one looks carefully, they note that this machine is equipped with specialized modifications that allow it to sew the unique, barbell-shaped leather attachment points onto Jensen packs.
 It is for sure that "the other" Larry (Elf Larry Peterson) used this very machine in the sewing of the largest of the Jensen packs, the Dr. Expando.

 Click here for a look at Don Jensen.